Angelina Shkatova

+Personal life

+In February 2025, she married Viacheslav Malafeev, a Russian football official and former player.
+She gave birth to their child, a son named Alexander, on August 15 the same year.

 Career

+Junior

+Shkatova was selected to represent Russia alongside Ekaterina Fedorova, Anastasia Kalabina, Mariia Kravtsova and Ksenia Polyakova at the 2015 Junior European Championships in Minsk, Belarus.
+They won gold medal in Group all-around and silver in 5 Balls final.

+Senior

 She was part of Russian group from St. Petersburg that took three gold medals (Group All-around, 5 Balls, 3 Hoops + 4 Clubs) at the 2019 Summer Universiade in Naples, Italy.

 In 2020, she was invited to join the main Russian national group.
 Her first major competition with the new squad was Grand Prix Moscow in February.
 They won gold medal in Group All-around (64.250) in front of Belarus (61.250) and Israel (57.400).

 In 2021, she started the season at Grand Prix Moscow, where they took gold medal in Group All-around (80.900) in front of Belarus (74.650) and Uzbekistan (73.500).
 In the end of May, she competed at the 2021 Pesaro World Cup, where she won gold medal in Group All-around and two silver medals in Apparatus finals.
 On July 5, 2021, the Russian Federation announced that Shkatova was selected to represent Russia at the 2020 Olympic Games in Tokyo, Japan, as a member of the Russian group formed by Anastasia Tatareva, Anastasia Bliznyuk, Anastasia Maksimova and Alisa Tishchenko.
-In 2021 Moscow World Challenge Cup, the Russian group took gold in all aspects ahead of Japan and all possible golds in the apparatus finals ahead of Uzbekistan.
+At the 2021 Moscow World Challenge Cup, the Russian group took gold in all aspects ahead of Japan and all possible golds in the apparatus finals ahead of Uzbekistan.
+From August 7 to 8, the Russian group competed in the 2020 Olympics where they achieved the silver medal in general competition behind Bulgaria, and it is the first time in 25 years that Russia has lost the first place and the gold medal at the Olympics.

+On October 29-31, she competed at the 2021 Rhythmic Gymnastics World Championships, in Kitakyushu, Japan, together with the team formed by Alisa Tishchenko, Maria Tolkacheva, Polina Orlova and Anastasia Bliznyuk and won gold in the team competition for the fifth time in a row, ahead of Italy and Belarus.
+They also won team gold (along with individuals, Dina and Arina Averina), gold in the 5-ball final, and silver (behind Italy) in the mixed final.